fgaz/fgaz.github.io/about.md

 tags: [about,contact,fgaz,Francesco Gazzetta]
 ---

 I'm Francesco Gazzetta, a student of computer science from Treviso, Italy.
-I enjoy programming, hiking, photographing<s>, and keeping this blog up-to-date</s>.
+I enjoy programming, hiking, photographing<del>, and keeping this blog up-to-date</del>.

 You can contact me on a variety of services: